Eakan-Git/IOT-course/Circuits/Quiz 1/README.md

-A simple traffic lights simulation with 3 leds.
+A simple traffic light simulation with 3 leds.